 Other obesity researchers had already identified three other viruses that caused obesity in animals, usually by damaging the part of the brain that regulates appetite.
 Dhurandhar begin researching other viruses affecting humans, including a virus that caused diarrhoea, Ad-36.
 When chickens were injected with the virus, they gained weight and reduced cholesterol.
 The effect was the same with mice.
 Even more surprising, monkeys infected with the virus gained three times as much weight over a 6-month period than monkeys not infected.
 To test humans, Dhurandhar tested the blood of 313 obese people and 92 lean people in the US.
 They found antibodies to the Ad-36 virus in 32% of the overweight people, but only 4% of the lean people.
 Other viruses not shown to cause weight gain were found in similar numbers in both lean and obese subjects.
 The results were also shown in twins, with the twin showing antibodies to Ad-36 having a 1.5% higher body mass index than the other twin who did not have antibodies.

-If you’re obese with back pain, you might require micro spine surgery.
+If you’re obese with back pain, you might contact SLC fitness centers.